pottekkat/personal-website/content/posts/changing-beliefs/index.md

 When we imagine a sample like this and apply the probabilities, arriving at 2% feels clear and intuitive.
 Then why do so many people get it wrong?
 When presented with a question like this, they often focus only on the test's false positive rate (5%) and assume it means a 95% chance of being correct, ignoring the disease's rarity.

 **Bayes' theorem teaches us to update our prior beliefs**—here, the 1 in 1000 prevalence of the disease—**with new evidence, like the test result.**

+To make this idea stick, you can try the interactive example below and see how the probability changes.
+You can set the rarity of the disease, how often the test correctly spots the disease, and how frequently it incorrectly flags healthy people.